eregs/regulations-parser/docs/deeper.rst

 ======

-The parser has three options for what it does with the parsed documents it creates.
-With no configuration, all of the objects it creates will be pretty-printed as JSON files and stored in subfolders of the current directory.
-Where the output is written can be configured via the ``OUTPUT_DIR`` setting.
+The parser has three options for what it does with the parsed documents it creates, depending on the protocol it's give in ``write_to``/``pipeline``, etc.

+When no protocol is given (or the ``file://`` protocol is used), all of the created objects will be pretty-printed as JSON files and stored in subfolders of the provided path.
 Spitting out JSON files this way is a good way to track how tweaks to the parser might have unexpected effects on the output -- just diff two such directories.

-If the ``API_BASE`` setting is configured, the output will be written to an API (running ``regulations-core``) rather than the file system.
+If the protocol is ``http://`` or ``https://``, the output will be written to an API (running ``regulations-core``) rather than the file system.
 The same JSON files are sent to the API as in the above method.
 This would be the method used once you are comfortable with the results (by testing the filesystem output).

 A final method, a bit divergent from the other two, is to write the results as a git repository.
-Using the ``GIT_OUTPUT_DIR`` setting, you can tell the parser to write the versions of the regulation (*only*; layers, notices, etc. are not written) as a git history.
+To try this, use the ``git://`` protocol, telling the parser to write the versions of the regulation (*only*; layers, notices, etc. are not written) as a git history.
 Each node in the parse tree will be written as a markdown file, with hierarchical information encoded in directories.
 This is an experimental feature, but has a great deal of potential.

 Modifying Data
 ==============